 These lemon almond flour shortbread cookies would be a wonderful addition to an Easter brunch buffet or Easter dessert table.
 If you have extras, these cookies freeze well.

-I bake with Bob’s Red Mill flours because their quality has proven itself time and time again.
-Bob’s Red Mill Almond Meal is ground from whole, blanched sweet almonds.
+I made these almond flour cookies with Bob’s Red Mill finely ground almond meal/flour.
+I use Bob’s Red Mill products because their quality has proven itself time and time again.
+Bob’s Red Mill almond meal is ground from whole, blanched sweet almonds.
 Not only do almonds have a healthy boost of protein, they are also very low in carbohydrates and inherently gluten free.
-Click here for a coupon for Bob’s Red Mill products that you can use in your Easter baking.

-The process of making these Lemon Almond Shortbread Cookies is simple.
+The process of making these Almond Flour Shortbread Cookies is simple.
 These are slice and bake cookies, so there’s no rolling out of dough for this recipe.
-You’ll want to plan ahead, as you need to chill the dough for at least 3 hours and up to 3 days before slicing and baking.
+You’ll want to plan ahead, as you need to chill the dough for at least 2 hours before slicing and baking.